Skip to main content

 Testosterone, the principal downstream product of the male HPG axis, is a powerful metabolic hormone.
 Its actions are mediated through the androgen receptor (AR), a nuclear transcription factor that regulates the expression of a vast array of genes.
 In skeletal muscle, testosterone promotes protein synthesis and hypertrophy, increasing lean body mass.

 In adipose tissue, it promotes lipolysis and inhibits lipid uptake, thereby reducing fat mass.
 Crucially, testosterone has a profound effect on insulin sensitivity.
-Clinical studies have consistently demonstrated an inverse relationship between serum and insulin resistance.
+Clinical studies have consistently demonstrated an inverse relationship between serum testosterone levels and insulin resistance.
 Men with hypogonadism frequently exhibit features of the metabolic syndrome, including visceral obesity, dyslipidemia, and impaired glucose tolerance.

 The molecular mechanisms are multifaceted.
 Testosterone has been shown to enhance the expression of glucose transporter type 4 (GLUT4) in muscle cells, facilitating glucose uptake.
 It also appears to modulate the insulin signaling pathway directly, enhancing the phosphorylation of key downstream proteins like Akt.